Skip to content

 Voice cloning (re-record by typing)

-Descript’s Overdub is one of its standout features.
+Descript’s current plans call this AI Speech with custom voice clones.
 EasyCast has the SDK wired but voice cloning is disabled until cost tracking is built.

 EasyCast Studio